yuhere/express-jsonrpc2/README.md

 Once perm_check fail, RPCError(-32604, "Permission denied") will be raised.

-About 'perm_check' function, It can as normal function return true/false to make succeed/failed.
+About 'perm_check' function, It can as normal function return true/false to make it allow/deny.
 It also can return a Promise, resolve true/false or reject(error) to notify check result.

 ```